Moose Jaw Cultural Centre

 In 1914 the Merchants Bank planned to construct a six-storey office block on nearby High Street, but the impact of war put an end to those plans.
 By the spring of 1918, the Merchants Bank commissioned this building as a temporary office while they built a grander bank on an adjacent lot.
 Various retailers and professionals occupied the building until 1945, when the Army and Navy department store chain purchased it.
 In 2000, the chain withdrew from the city, and the Former Army and Navy Store became part of the Moose Jaw Cultural Centre with the neighbouring Capitol Theatre building.

-The second floor of the former Army and Navy is now home to the Visual Arts Centre, featuring office and studio spaces for local artists and arts organizations.
+The second floor of the former Army and Navy is now home to office and studio spaces for local artists and arts organizations.